jamesdellinger/ios-nanodegree-final-project-app/README.md

 ![Platform iOS](https://img.shields.io/badge/nanodegree-iOS-blue.svg)

-This repository contains the final project app for Udacity's iOS Nanodegree.
+This repository contains my final project app for Udacity's iOS Nanodegree.

 'I Can Cook' provides a simple, user-friendly interface for creating, editing, and easily accessing all of your recipes.
 Think of it as recipe notebook for the smartphone era.